jwilk/mwic/doc/manpage.rst

 Description
 -----------
 **mwic** is a spell-checker that groups possible misspellings and shows them in their contexts.
-This is useful for checking technical documents that often contain words that are not included in standard dictionaries.
+This is useful for checking technical documents, which often contain words that are not included in standard dictionaries.

 Options